apache/spark/docs/sql-ref-syntax-qry-sampling.md

 ### Description

-The `TABLESAMPLE` statement is used to sample the input data.
+The `TABLESAMPLE` statement is used to sample the table.
 It supports the following sampling methods:
-- Sample a percentage of a table.
-- Sample a fixed, specified number of rows of a table.
+- `TABLESAMPLE`(x `ROWS`): Sample the table down to the given number of rows.
+- `TABLESAMPLE`(x `PERCENT`): Sample the table down to the given percentage.
+Note that percentages are defined as a number between 0 and 100.
-- Sample a fraction of bucket of a table.
+- `TABLESAMPLE`(`BUCKET` x `OUT OF` y): Sample the table down to a `x` out of `y` fraction.

+Note: `TABLESAMPLE` returns the approximate number of rows or fraction requested.

 ### Syntax
 {% highlight sql %}